nix-community/disko/docs/table-to-gpt.md

-# Migrating to the new GPL layout
+# Migrating to the new GPT layout

 ## Situation